Table of Contents

 All damages which he could be compelled to pay in any suit in respect of any matter to which the promise to indemnity applies.

-All costs which he may be compelled to pay to bring or defending such suit.
+All costs which he may be compelled to pay to bring or defend such suit.

 3).
 Compromise payment: